-“The last two winters have been unusually warm and there are certain trees that really responded negatively to that—especially pistachios, cherries, and prunes,” Dr. Katherine Pope, farm advisor with UC Davis, told The FruitGuys Magazine.
+“The last two winters have been unusually warm, and there are certain trees that really responded negatively to that—especially pistachios, cherries, and prunes,” Dr. Katherine Pope, farm advisor with UC Davis, told The FruitGuys Magazine.
 “Cherries took the worst hit.”

 According to Pope and other scientists, California’s Central Valley has gotten warmer and will continue to get warmer according to climate change projections.
 “The southern end of the Central Valley is already on the tipping point for some traditional crops, some walnuts and a lot of pistachios.
 The current varieties—in 40 years or so—probably won’t be doing very well there because the winters will be too warm.”

 Much has been written about the catastrophic effects of the lack of precipitation on farming.
-Growers are choosing to opt out of extra thirsty plants like rice, cotton, corn, and tomatoes or leaving thousands of acres fallow for lack of water.
+Growers are choosing to opt-out of extra thirsty plants like rice, cotton, corn, and tomatoes or leaving thousands of acres fallow for lack of water.
 Groundwater pumping has continued to rise at an unsustainable rate as the amount of water available to farms from the state and federal water projects has been cut each year of the drought, now in its fourth year.
 The drought is also inspiring some farmers to experiment with new ways to grow more with less water.
 On April 1, 2015, California Governor Jerry Brown imposed mandatory water restrictions for businesses and residents for the first time in state history.
 Agriculture was excluded from the restrictions because of previous years’ cuts to its water supply.
 Nonetheless, the industry has come under heavy fire in the media as being wasteful, with particular crops such as almonds and broccoli being demonized as water hogs.

 Less Time to Chill

 Nut and fruit trees (except citrus) need a specific number of hours of chill each winter in order to produce flowers in the spring that turn into fruit.
-The number of hours vary by species and by variety.
-Types with “low” chilling requirements are those that need 300 or less hours; “low-moderate” would be 250–400 hours; moderate 500–700; moderate-high 700–900; high is 900 and above.
+The number of hours varies by species and by variety.
+Types with “low” chilling requirements are those that need 300 or fewer hours; “low-moderate” would be 250–400 hours; moderate 500–700; moderate-high 700–900; high is 900 and above.
 California’s microclimates mean that different areas will have more or less chilling hours, with the southern areas generally having less and increasing as you move north.
 Many large growers of stone fruit and nut trees are concentrated in the southern Central Valley.

 Most cherry varieties require more than 500 hours.
 Peaches and nectarine varieties range from as low as 100 hours for the Australian Saucer to 800 for the Double Jewel.
 Nectarines have a similar range, affording growers some flexibility in finding varieties that can adapt to warming climates.
 Pistachios need around 800 hours; walnuts from 700–1,000 hours; almonds, on the other hand, need only 300 hours.